 In the Panel's view, the circumstances of this case do not support a finding that the Respondent has rights and legitimate interests in the disputed domain name.
-It is confusingly similar to the ARCELORMITTAL trademark, which may create an impression in Internet users that it is related to the Complainant, and the evidence submitted by the Complainant shows that MX servers have been set up for the disputed domain name so it may be used for e-mail communication.
-This may confuse recipients of email messages from accounts at the disputed domain name that they are receiving communications from the Complainant.
-In the lack of any arguments or evidence to the contrary, the above leads the Panel to the conclusion that it is more likely than not that the Respondent, being aware of the goodwill of the Complainant's ARCELORMITTAL trademark, has registered the disputed domain name targeting this trademark in an attempt to exploit its goodwill by confusing Internet users that eventual correspondence they receive from email accounts activated with the disputed domain name originates from or is connected to the Complainant.
+It represents a typosquatted version of the ARCELORMITTAL trademark and of the Complainant's domain name <arcelormittal.com>, which may create an impression in Internet users that it is related to the Complainant.
+The evidence submitted by the Complainant shows that MX servers have been set up for the disputed domain name, so it may be used for email communications.
+Recipients of email messages from accounts at the disputed domain name may be confused that they are receiving communications from the Complainant.
+In the lack of any arguments or evidence to the contrary, the above leads the Panel to the conclusion that it is more likely than not that the Respondent, being well aware of the goodwill of the Complainant's ARCELORMITTAL trademark, has registered the disputed domain name targeting this trademark in an attempt to exploit its goodwill by confusing Internet users that eventual correspondence they receive from email accounts activated with the disputed domain name originates from or is connected to the Complainant.
 The Panel does not regard such activities as giving rise to rights or legitimate interests in the disputed domain name.